bartonhammond/assemblywithoutthewalls/index.md

 ## Our Teacher - Jacob Stone

 Jacob has been given a background and experience very very few Bible teachers have.
-Jacob’s powerful, deep & very insightful teaching – always in context – and always directly for you from the incredibly rich Biblical Hebrew & often Hebraic/Jewish Koine Greek text, opens up your Hebrew Roots & Jewish Roots – and much more(!) – as never before!
+Jacob’s powerful, deep & very insightful teaching – always in context – and always directly for you from the incredibly rich **Biblical Hebrewa88 & often **Hebraic/Jewish Koine Greek** text, opens up your **Hebrew Roots** & **Jewish Roots** – and much more(!) – as never before!
 He includes rich insights that you can apply and will bless your life!

 ## Example Teachings from Jacob